jameswolpe/final_project_hawkeye/updates.md

 ## April 18th
 Worked with stringr to begin dropping points and tried to separate points into different columns.
 Also separated into two different rmd's, one for directionals, one for height visualisations.

+## April 20th begining of class
+Applied code to split up each point by shot, created a new variable that was shot number in sequence (using a loop) so that pivot wider could create a new column for shot number in sequence.